Dynamic random graphs with vertex removal: Introduction

-Note that the graph $G_n$ will sometimes be seen as a directed graph where the edges are directed from the vertex arriving later to the vertex arriving earlier.
-In this case, the edge set will be denoted by $\vv{E}_n$, and the directed graph itself by $\vv{G}_n$.
+\bas{The graph $G_n$ being constructed recursively, its edges may naturally be equipped with an orientation from the vertex arriving at a later step to the vertex arriving earlier.} In this case, the edge set is denoted by $\vv{E}_n$, and the directed graph itself by $\vv{G}_n$.

+\bas{Though similar to the model of Bellin et al.~\cite{BelBlaKamKort23.1,BelBlaKamKort23.2}, te main differences with the model studied here are $(1)$ vertices and edges are not removed, frozen vertices simply cannot make new connections $(2)$ addition and freezing of vertices can also take place according to a predetermined deterministic rule, whereas we only consider addition or removal at every step according to the outcome of i.i.d.\ Bernoulli random variables $(3)$ the model of Bellin et al.\ is a tree, whereas the model studied here construct a graph (though the analysis can be adapted to a tree model, where newly added vertices connect to one other vertex, too).}

 Finally, we remark that the well-studied \emph{Dubin's model}~\cite{Dur03, KW88, Shepp89} is a particular case of the DRGVR for $\eps=1/2$ (or equivalently $p=1$).
 In this particular setting Shepp~\cite{Shepp89} showed the existence of a sharp threshold at $\beta = 1/4$ for the appearance of a giant component, and Dereich and M\"orters later recovered the result in a more general framework, see Proposition~1.3 in~\cite{DerMor13}.
 Similar results were obtained in~\cite{DorMenSam01, Dur03} and for the closely related CHKNS model.